tom-boyle/MachineLearningAlgorithms/README.md

 ## Getting Started

 To run any of the algorithms, navigate to the respective directory and execute the Python script.
-For example:
+E.g.
 ```bash
 python SupervisedLearning/LinearRegression.py